FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_iterate(m, fn, userptr)

-  Iterate an hashmap until MAP_OK is returned (or end of hashmap is reached).
+  Iterate an hashmap calling cb on each element until MAP_OK is returned (or end of hashmap is reached).
 Returns MAP_MISSING if map is NULL.

   :param m: pointer to map_t
   :param fn: callback to be called